john9francis/radiation-modeling/Geant4-install-instructions.md

 ### CMake

 CMake is an open-source, cross-platform family of tools designed to build, test and package software.
 Geant4 is designed to be installed with CMake, so we need to download it.
-To do so, go to the [CMake download website](https://cmake.org/download/) and go down and click the link to download the Windows x64 Installer.
+To do so, go to the [CMake download website](https://cmake.org/download/), scroll down, and click the link to download the Windows x64 Installer.
 It should be an .msi file.

 ## Step 2: Building and installing from source